cajuncoding/GraphQL.AzureFunctionsProxy/README.md

 ﻿# GraphQL.AzureFunctionsProxy
 ## An (Unofficial) Extension pack for using HotChocolate GraphQL framework within Azure Functions for v11 & v12.

+## Update Announcement -- Deprecated as of v13:
+As of the new releas of Hot Chocolate GraphQL Server v13, the Azure Functions Proxy and it's feature set are now an OOTB feature of Hot Chococlate -- along with some optimizations since it's part of the core code base!
+This was announced and shared in the [v13 introduction blog post here!](https://chillicream.com/blog/2023/02/08/new-in-hot-chocolate-13#azure-functions)

+I collaborated closely with the core HC team to merge the valuable elements of the `GraphQL.AzureFunctionsProxy` library into HC and enable support for both In-Process and Isolated Process Azure Functions as an OOTB feature of HC now!
+Therefore as of v13, this project will no longer be maintained as a separate library -- my efforts will be focused on maintaining the core functionality going forward with the HC team!

+So if you're upgrading to v13 you’ll need to migrate (it’s very easy) to use the OOTB version [as outlined here in the quick migration guide...](migrate_to_hc_v13.md)

 **Update Notes for v12.5.0.0**
 - Added Support for new HC v12.5 which changed middleware signatures; enabling support for OpenTelemetry, etc.